Asterix and the Chieftain's Daughter

 Asterix and the Chieftain's Daughter (French: La Fille de Vercingétorix, "The Daughter of Vercingetorix") is the 38th book in the Asterix series, and the fourth to be written by Jean-Yves Ferri and illustrated by Didier Conrad.
 The book was released worldwide in more than 20 languages on 24 October 2019 with an initial print run of over 5 million copies.

-It is the final Asterix book to be released during the lifetime of the series' co-creator Albert Uderzo, who died on 24 March 2020.
+It was the last Asterix book to be released during the lifetime of the series' co-creator Albert Uderzo, who died on 24 March 2020.